What is the Master Plan?

 Why is the Master Plan Important?

 Every minute in Broward County we are generating 20,000 pounds of waste!
-Most of it ends up in the landfill or waste-to-energy plant.
+Most of it ends up at the landfill or waste-to-energy plant.
 With the waste-to-energy plant at capacity and the in-county landfill nearing capacity, we need to divert as much of our valuable waste as possible.
 Approximately 62% of the waste sent to the landfill or waste-to-energy plant could be diverted with the programs presented in the Master Plan.

-Click here to read the Master Plan and supporting documents.
+Click here to read the Master Plan

-Click here to send us a question about the Master Plan.
+Click here to send us a question about the Master Plan

 Master Plan Executive Summary

-Click here to read the Master Plan Executive Summary.
+Click here to read the Master Plan Executive Summary

 Financial Framework